-Welcome to our Home Learning page!
 Each week, home learning is set on a Friday and should be returned the following Friday (unless otherwise specified - longer projects may be asked to be completed over two weeks).
-Each week there will be spellings, work for a core subject and sometimes a foundation subject as well.
+Each week there will be spellings, times tables, a few mathematical reasoning questions, grammar, and sometimes work for another subject as well.

+Children are also expected to read at least four times a week for no less than twenty minutes.
 Some students enjoy using a spelling organiser to practise their spellings, which can be found just below to be printed out if you wish.

 Spellings